 If you have an air conditioning system installed before 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfortable.
 The United States EPA began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.

 Launching in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will essentially no longer be allowed.

 R22 refrigerant is no longer manufactured in North America.

 You can purchase recycled R22 now for existing air conditioners that use this certain refrigerant.

 The cost of R22 is rising because of the dropping supply, and will no longer be accessible for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your AC equipment was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
-However, if your AC equipment was manufactured before January 2010, you have a few options:
+If your air conditioning system was produced after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+However, if your air conditioning system was manufactured before January 2010, you have a few options:

 2) Call an expert to replace the parts in your current AC equipment to help make it compatible with approved A/C refrigerant.
 However, this is not recommended because it could invalidate your warranty(ies).